-The Company completed its merger with L&F on August 3, 2022.
-The Company will be considered a variable interest entity ("VIE") with L&F as the primary beneficiary of the VIE.
-Accordingly, the Business Combination will be accounted for as a forward merger of the Company by and into L&F. Refer to Note 10 for more information regarding the Business Combination.
-The surviving company will remain an emerging growth company until the earliest of (i) the last day of the Company's first fiscal year following the fifth anniversary of the completion of L&F's initial public offering, (ii) the last day of the fiscal year in which the Company has total annual gross revenue of at least \$1.07 billion, (iii) the last day of the fiscal year in which the Company is deemed to be a large accelerated filer, which means the market value of the Company's common stock that is held by non-affiliates exceeds \$700.0 million as of the prior June 30th or, (iv) the date on which the Company has issued more than \$1.0 billion in non-convertible debt securities during the prior three-year period.
+The Company is in the process of merging with a publicly traded SPAC, which will be accounted for in one of two ways depending on the redemption elections of the SPAC shareholders; assuming minimum redemptions, the business combination will be accounted for as a reverse recapitalization in accordance with U.S. GAAP; and assuming maximum redemptions, the Company will be considered a variable interest entity and the business combination will be accounted for as an acquisition by the SPAC of the Company in accordance with U.S. GAAP.
+Refer to Note 10 for more information regarding the transaction.
+If the transaction is consummated, the surviving company will remain an emerging growth company until the earliest of (i) the last day of the surviving company's first fiscal year following the fifth anniversary of the completion of the SPAC's initial public offering, (ii) the last day of the fiscal year in which the surviving company has total annual gross revenue of at least \$1.07 billion, (iii) the last day of the fiscal year in which the surviving company is deemed to be a large accelerated filer, which means the market value of the Company's common stock that is held by non-affiliates exceeds \$700.0 million as of the prior June 30th or (iv) the date on which the surviving company has issued more than \$1.0 billion in non-convertible debt securities during the prior three-year period.

-Principles of Consolidation-The accompanying condensed consolidated financial statements include the accounts of ZeroFox and its wholly owned subsidiaries.
+Principles of Consolidation - The accompanying condensed consolidated financial statements include the accounts of ZeroFox and its wholly owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.

-Use of Estimates-The preparation of the accompanying condensed consolidated financial statements in conformity with US GAAP requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities within these condensed consolidated financial statements.
-Significant estimates and judgments include but are not limited to: (1) revenue recognition, (2) capitalization of internally developed software costs, (3) forecasts and assumptions used in determining the fair value of stock-based compensation, (4) valuation of assets acquired and liabilities assumed in business combinations, (5) useful lives of contract acquisition costs, (6) warrant valuation, (7) valuation of the Company's stock, and (8) valuation allowances associated with deferred tax assets.
+Use of Estimates - The preparation of the accompanying condensed consolidated financial statements in conformity with US GAAP requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements, and the reported results of operations during the reporting periods.
+Significant estimates and judgments are included within, but not limited to: (1) revenue recognition, (2) capitalization of internally developed software costs, (3) forecasts and assumptions used in determining the fair value of stock-based compensation, (4) valuation of assets acquired and liabilities assumed in business combinations, (5) useful lives of contract acquisition costs, (6) warrant valuation, (7) valuation of the Company's stock, and (8) valuation allowances associated with deferred tax assets.
 Management bases its estimates and assumptions on historical experience, expectations, forecasts, and on various other factors that are believed to be reasonable under the circumstances.
 Due to the inherent uncertainty involved in making estimates, actual results reported in future periods may differ results of prior periods.

-Revenue Recognition-The Company derives its revenue from providing its customers with subscription access to the Company's enterprise cloud platform ("subscription revenue") and from professional services ("professional services revenue").
+Revenue Recognition - The Company derives its revenue from (i) providing its customers with subscription access to the Company's enterprise cloud platform ("subscription revenue") and (ii) revenue from professional services ("professional services revenue").